praveenmegamind2-ai/MX-2048-matrix-grid/README.md

 Achieved stable and responsive updates via WiFi-connected devices Demonstrated efficient control of a high-density LED grid using minimal I/O resources

+🔧 Design Challenges & Improvements:

+Developed the system using breadboard-based prototyping due to limited access to custom PCB fabrication Managed a large number of interconnections, requiring careful routing and debugging of signal paths Encountered challenges related to signal integrity, wiring complexity, and physical layout constraints Implemented iterative debugging to ensure stable operation despite hardware limitations

+Future Improvements:

+Transition to PCB-based design for improved reliability and compactness Optimize wiring layout to reduce noise and improve maintainability Modularize the system for easier scalability